-Abigail Rosenthal is Professor Emerita of Philosophy, Brooklyn College of CUNY.
-She is the author of A Good Look at Evil, a Pulitzer Prize nominee, soon to appear in a revised second edition.
-Its thesis is that good people try to live the sorts of stories that will solve the problematic of their lives as reasonably and realistically as they can, while evil people aim to mess up good people’s stories.
+Abigail Rosenthal is Professor Emerita of Philosophy, Brooklyn College of The City University of New York.
+She is the author of A Good Look at Evil, a Pulitzer Prize nominee, now appearing in an expanded second edition and as audiobooks.
+Its thesis is that good people try to live stories that will solve the problematic of their lives, while evil people aim to mess up good people’s stories.

 She is married to Jerry L. Martin, also a philosopher.
 When they met, he lived and worked in Washington D.C. and she in New York.
 They now live midway, in a small town in Bucks County, Pennsylvania.